icopy-site/awesome-cn/docs/awesome/awesome-suricata.md

 ## Development Tools

-- [Suricata Language Server](https://github.com/StamusNetworks/suricata-language-server) - Suricata Language Server is an implementation of the Language Server Protocol for Suricata signatures.
+- [Suricata Language Server](https://github.com/StamusNetworks/suricata-language-server) - An implementation of the Language Server Protocol for Suricata signatures.
 It adds syntax check, hints and auto-completion to your preferred editor once it is configured.
 - [suricata-ls-vscode](https://github.com/StamusNetworks/suricata-ls-vscode) - Suricata IntelliSense Extension using the Suricata Language Server.
 - [suricata-highlight-vscode](https://github.com/dgenzer/suricata-highlight-vscode) - Suricata Rules Support for Visual Studio Code (syntax highlighting, etc).
 - [SublimeSuricata](https://github.com/ozuriexv/SublimeSuricata) - Basic Suricata syntax highlighter for Sublime Text.
-- [Suricata-Check](https://suricata-check.teuwen.net/readme.html) - ``suricata-check`` is a command-line utility to provide feedback on Suricata rules.
+- [Suricata-Check](https://suricata-check.teuwen.net/readme.html) - A command-line utility to provide feedback on Suricata rules.
 It can detect issues such as covering syntax validity, interpretability, rule specificity, rule coverage, and efficiency.

 ## Documentation and Guides